-Developed in the 1930s, the clear acrylic plastic branded as Lucite became a wildly popular for material for costume jewelry starting in the 1950s.
+First manufactured in the 1930s as a protective coating or safety bonding for glass, the clear acrylic plastic branded as Lucite became a wildly popular material for costume jewelry in the 1940s and ‘50s.
 Less expensive to produce than Bakelite, Galalith, and Catalin and more chemically stable than celluloid, Lucite made these earlier jewelry plastics obsolete.

 Both of these materials were used by the military in periscopes, windshields, gunner turrets, cockpits, and the noses of bomber planes.
 Only, DuPont, though, was clever enough to freely license its new material to multiple costume-jewelry makers.